thelordzeus/Hacktoberfest2022/README.md

 <br>

-This project is a part of Hacktoberfest 2022 and is open to all members of the GitHub community.
-Any member may contribute to this project without being a collaborator or a maintainer and earn a T-shirt from DigitalOcean and DEV by making four valid pull requests (PRs) between October 1-31 (in any time zone).
+- This project and other projects listed above are a part of Hacktoberfest 2022 and are open to all members of the GitHub community.
+Any member may contribute to these projects without being a collaborator or a maintainer and earn a T-shirt from DigitalOcean and DEV by making four valid pull requests (PRs) between October 1-31 (in any time zone).

+- The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

 **✨ Thanks goes to these wonderful people ✨**